 From the command line use the pip program to install a binary wheel:

 pip install SimpleITK

 This installation requires a recent version of pip (>=9.0), to properly detect

 compatibility with the PEP 427 tags in the wheel

-also requires that your Python environment is compatible with one of
+Also your Python environment must be compatible with one of

 the pre-compiled binary wheels.

 From the command line prompt, execute: